Can You Cancel Dummy Ticket Submission?

 Keep this in mind: DummyFlights issues real, verifiable reservations with a PNR.
 Cancelling removes that specific record.
 It does not mean you used a fake ticket.

 In many cases, cancelling creates a paperwork headache, not a visa refusal.
 If you act quickly and use reissue support, you can usually fix the problem with minimal delay.
+For a reliable option, consider our dummy flight ticket service.

 How Cancellations Actually Work: The Technical Side